 Exit the M180 at junction 4.
 Follow the signs to A18 (Scunthorpe) and then the A1029 (Brigg Road).
 Limited free short stay parking spaces (one hour maximum) are available adjacent to the church building in the High Street (Sat Nav postcode: DN15 6TB).

 There is also a pay and display car park on Carlton Street (Sat Nav postcode: DN15 6TA).
 This car park is a five minute walk from 20-21.
 Once you’ve parked, exit the car park and turn right.
 Walk down to the end of Carlton Street.
 This brings you out into Church Square.
 Look to your right and you will see 20-21 Visual Arts Centre.

-North Lincolnshire Council car parks in Scunthorpe offer up to 2 hours parking for free and are free of charge all day Saturday.
-When using the free parking a free pay and display ticket must be obtained from the ticket machine and displayed in your vehicle.
+North Lincolnshire Council car parks in Scunthorpe offer up to two hours parking for free and are free of charge all day Saturday.
+When taking advantage of the two hours free parking a free pay and display ticket must be obtained from the ticket machine and displayed in your vehicle.

 The nearby Parishes multi-storey car park is free after 2pm during the week.
 For more information visit North Lincolnshire Council’s parking information pages.

 Parking for disabled badge holders is available adjacent to the library at the end of Carlton Street (Sat Nav Postcode DN15 6TA) and adjacent to Church Square House on High Street East (Sat Nav Postcode DN15 6NL).